 This could be used to fix a broken boiler, car repairs, or if an unexpected incident happens in your life.
 Three to six months of living expenses is a recommended amount to strive for.
 After this, you can start to think of short- and long-term savings goals, if your budget allows.

-Start looking at subscriptions you can cancel and other luxuries that will help to increase your disposable income and allow you to save.
+Consider reviewing your budget to know where you can cut down your expenses in order to save for emergencies.
+For example, start looking at subscriptions you can cancel and other luxuries that will help to increase your disposable income and allow you to save.

 3. Switch utility providers

 Another way to save money is to look around to different energy, gas, and water providers.
 Although, this wouldn’t be recommended by many experts in the current climate, it’s something to bear in mind for the future.

 One of the main expenses during a divorce that will drain the money you receive, is the time of your lawyer.

 If your finances are organised, you and your ex-partner understand who wants what, and you know your rights in terms of pensions, this can make the divorce process much smoother and quicker, saving you time and money.
 To do this, some of the things you need to know are:

 - Whether your ex-spouse has insurances in place to cover maintenance payments.

 - Check to see if there are Pension Adjustment Orders (PAO) as part of the divorce settlement.